 The gallons of dilute spray mix used per acre varies with tree size and spacing.
-For mature trees, the followings gallons per acre are generally suggested: 400 on apples and sweet cherries; 350 on pears; and 300 on tart cherries, peaches, prunes, and apricots.
+For mature trees, the following gallons per acre are generally suggested: 400 on apples and sweet cherries; and 300 on tart cherries, peaches, prunes, pears and apricots.
 This is the amount of liquid required to wet trees to the point of drip.

-Often, greater efficiency can be achieved by using less water per acre but maintaining the amount of chemical applied to that acre at the same level.
-This is concentrate spraying and is accomplished by adding 2, 3, 6, 10, or 30 times the amount of pesticide used in dilute application, but applying correspondingly less (i.e. $\frac{1}{2}$, $\frac{1}{3}$, $\frac{1}{6}$, etc.) spray per acre.
-Thus, an acre of trees requiring 400 gallons of spray mixture at dilute concentartion for complete coverage will require only 66.6 gallons at 6X concentration or 13.3 gallons at 30X concentration.
+Often, greater efficiency can be achieved by using less water per acre, but maintaining the amount of chemical applied to that acre at the same level.
+This is concentrate spraying and is accomplished by adding 2, 3, 6, 10 or 30 times the amount of pesticide used in dilute application, but applying correspondingly less (i.e. 1/2, 1/3, 1/6, etc.) spray per acre.
+The amount of pesticide mixed with the water must be carefully adjusted to correspond to the reduced rate (called "concentrate") of water.
+This adjustment is made by multiplying the amount of pesticide recommended per 100 gallons of dilute spray (R in the equation below) by the concentration of the chemical to be used (C in the equation below):